slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"To get to the real reason, ask a person to go deeper than what they just said.
 Then again, and once more.
 The third time’s answer is close to the truth." (...)
 "Work on your tone.
 Often ideas are rejected because of the tone of voice they are wrapped in.
 Humility covers many blemishes."
 -- Kevin Kelly*

+> *"Good advice is something a man gives when he is too old to set a bad example."
+-- La Rouchefoucauld*

 Giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.
 Howewer, don’t do it daily.